niklascube/grpc-java-spring-boot-starter/README.md

    ```
     $> git clone https://github.com/niklascube/grpc-java-spring-boot-starter.git
     $> cd grpc-java-spring-boot-starter
+    $> ./init_app.sh`
    ```

+init_app.sh will initialize app.
+It will rename all files, folders and strings
+to your name which you have to enter after executing init_app.sh.

 Build the project in order to generate the Java-classes out of your proto file.
 Then you able to run your project ;-)